tanfwong/sdr_notes/_sources/ch2/multithread.md

 (sec:multithread)=
 # Elementary Multi-threading

-* To implement a communication system, we usually need to run functions that send and/or receive signal samples to and/or from the USRP as well as many other processing functions asynchronously and simultaneously.
+* To implement a communication system in software, we often need to run functions that send and/or receive signal samples to and/or from the USRP as well as many other processing functions asynchronously and simultaneously.
 * This can be done by multi-threaded programming, in which different functions are implemented in different threads.
 Exactly how many treads to use and which functions should be implemented in which